subspace-com/subspace_elixir_openapi_client/README.md

 end
 ```

-## Configuration

-Set your key to be the JWT.

-You can configure for your application as:

-     config :subspace_product_api, key: :value

-And access this configuration in your application as:

-     Application.get_env(:subspace_product_api, :key)

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/subspace_openapi_client](https://hexdocs.pm/subspace_openapi_client).